Nevenall/sufficient-reason/Characters/Bag Lady.md

 ## Notes

   Who is Alba?
 How much do we need to know.
 She may not last that long.
-She came from england.
+She came from England.
-  She has a bit of a nurse Wratchet feel to me.
+  She has a bit of a nurse Ratchet feel to me.